(This post is dedicated to my friend Christel Kraft who I’ve been enjoying walking this road with recently.)

 All efforts are toward Presence.
 All our efforts in therapy or self-help, or whatever are part of a larger effort, our reaching for Presence.

 But what is Presence?
-It’s not a description so these words aren’t it.
+It’s not a description so no words would be it.
 It’s more like the lived experience of right now, a now that we’re not escaping or wanting to escape, a dawning recognition that this is the right place and time, that we’re the right person and this is the moment to live.
 That we’re part of a shared endeavor that is going along perfectly

 “All efforts are toward Presence” means that whatever we’re trying to do for ourselves or for others, it’s the best shot at service we can manage right now.
 It’s our highest expression, now.

-What if, we were sitting with trusted companions of competence and experience who were all dedicated to the good of the whole, all sitting there wondering how Presence would emerge and how they could bend their talents to accomplishing it?
-That’s one way of saying what we’re practicing.
+Think of this as what we’re doing: We’re sitting with trusted companions of competence and experience who were all dedicated to the good of the whole, all sitting there wondering how Presence would emerge and how they could bend their talents to accomplishing it.
+That’s one way of saying what we’re practicing – even if some of the others don’t know it yet.

 And it can’t be defined.
-It’s not more in the colorful image at the page top than in the parking lot on the left.
+It’s not more in the colorful image at the page top than in the darker image on the left – hidden Presence looking back at you.
 Words, images, metaphors can make us think Presence is something concrete and fixed, defined.
 But beyond our wants and needs, Presence is there and everyone intuits it and dreams, secretly, of nothing else.

 If you enjoyed this post, leave a comment and let us know you’re out there!